carrot/burrow/README.md

 - staging
 - production

-You will run this project with `./go-base-api {target-environment}`.
+You will run this project with `./burrow {target-environment}`.
 For example:

 ```
-./go-base-api development
+./burrow development
 ```

 #### Environment Variables

-We use [godotenv](https://github.com/joho/godotenv) (a Go port of [bkeepers/dotenv](https://github.com/bkeepers/dotenv))to manage environment variables.
+Burrow uses [godotenv](https://github.com/joho/godotenv) (a Go port of [bkeepers/dotenv](https://github.com/bkeepers/dotenv))to manage environment variables.

 Copy `.env.sample` to `.env.{target-environment}`, and update the values in the `.env.{target-environment}` file.